-People often ask about my transition from being a classroom teacher to a holistic therapist.
-To many, they seem like separate worlds: one focused on knowledge, the other on emotion.
-But for me, it wasn't a career change, but a deepening of my calling.
+I'm often asked about my transition from classroom teacher to holistic therapist.
+For many, they seem like worlds apart: one focuses on knowledge, the other on emotion.
+But for me, it wasn't a career change, but rather a deepening of my calling.

-The chalkboard became the energy field; lesson plans became soul maps.
+The blackboard became the energy field; lesson plans, maps of the soul.

 My experience as a holistic therapist is intrinsically woven with the threads of my years as an educator.